-As a National Cancer Institute-designated Comprehensive Cancer Center, the principal function of Norris Cotton Cancer Center is to coordinate a program of research, education, and patient care conducted as part of Geisel School of Medicine at Dartmouth and Dartmouth-Hitchcock Medical Center, one that effectively promotes joint initiatives, collaborations, and interactions within and among its components.
+As a National Cancer Institute-designated Comprehensive Cancer Center, the principal function of Dartmouth Cancer Center is to coordinate a program of research, education, and patient care conducted as part of Geisel School of Medicine at Dartmouth and Dartmouth Hitchcock Medical Center, one that effectively promotes joint initiatives, collaborations, and interactions within and among its components.

 The Cancer Center's activities are characterized by interdisciplinary collaboration to provide a more effective means for fostering bi-directional translational research within the Cancer Center, and, eventually, into effective interventions to prevent or treat cancer.